P3DCAT/TTAlphaCombiner/README.md

   --convert-images, -c  Convert all modified images to PNG in-place.
   --wipe-jpg, -w        Remove all JPG+RGB files that have been converted to PNG.
   --early-exit, -e      Exit immediately if an image could not be converted properly.
+  --convert-relative, -l
+                        Convert all relative paths to absolute paths in models.
   --phase-files PHASE_FILES, -p PHASE_FILES
                         The location of your phase files.
 Required for --convert-images.
 ```